Diary 20

 I attached the waterproof notice with the details.

-Vic gave me a lift to the shipping office where the bike was signed in and receipted and Kerry's 'to whom it may concern' letter was handed over.
+Vic gave me a lift to the shipping office where the bike was signed in

 And that was it.